Platform-Studio/demo_pcs_service/README.md

 - `params` - a hash of the params passed to the Function by the LLM
 - `chat` - the Chat the function was called from, allowing the Function to access Messages, update the UX, modify suggestions, etc
 - `config` - a hash of the configuration for the Function specified in the Agent definition

+From the `chat` object, the `store` can be accessed (`chat.getStore()`).
-- `store` - providing access to key/value storage for the current Service to allow data to be persisted between Chats (also referred to as "memories")
+The `store` provides key/value storage for the current Service to allow data to be persisted (also referred to as "memories").

 ### External functions
 A Function can optionally be set as "external".

 This means that, in addition to the LLM being able to call it through a tool call, it can also be called over HTTP/S.

-External Functions allow the LLM and forms-and-buttons web UX to share the same functionality and state.
+External Functions allow the LLM and any forms-and-buttons views to share the same functionality and state.

 ### MCP Support
 Agents defined in PCS can also call tools over the MCP protocol (see https://modelcontextprotocol.io/introduction).